bi6o/linkcast/README.md

 ## Thanks
 Thanks for contributing folks:
-- @fleshsword Todd Cantley - For designs
+- @fleshsword - For designs
-- @farokojil Farok, @bi6o Bitar - for ideas and filing bugs
+- @farokojil, @bi6o - for ideas and filing bugs and for being power users